Grafton Cycle Club Road Racing

 Welcome to Road Racing

-Grafton Cycle Club holds races on Saturdays.
-Entry fee on the line, on the day.
+Grafton Cycle Club holds races on the first and third Saturday of each month.
+Entry fee are generally via tidyhq.
+Riders can also enter on the day.
 All riders must hold a current race licence.
 Details are available on our Join page.
 Newcomers are welcome.
 You'll need a suitable road bike and approved helmet.
 Check out our Join page for details about the 4 week free trial period.
-Check out the quarterly race calendar.

 Racing format